HITECHCRIME/HC_REL01_TRIBE/README.md

 My tribe uses doubt and fear to conquer all
 ```

+- include a ping in the song that encourages listener to dive into the universe

 ## CONTENT CLOUD

 **TIMELINE** - this particular arc of releases related to this storyline